Mark Bourrie

-Mark Bourrie (born 1957) is a Canadian lawyer, author, and journalist.
+Mark Bourrie is a Canadian lawyer, author, and journalist.
 He has worked as a contract lecturer at Concordia University, Carleton University and the University of Ottawa.
 In 2020, his biography of Pierre-Esprit Radisson, Bush Runner: The Adventures of Pierre-Esprit Radisson, won the RBC Taylor Prize for literary non-fiction.

 Education

 Bourrie graduated with a Bachelor of Arts in History from the University of Waterloo.
 He also holds a diploma in public policy and administration from the University of Guelph, a master's degree in journalism from Carleton University, a doctorate in Canadian media history from the University of Ottawa, and a law degree in from the University of Ottawa.
 He is a member of the Ontario bar.

 Bourrie's PhD thesis was on Canada's World War II press censorship system and was published by Douglas & McIntyre as "The Fog of War".

 Career

 He worked for two decades as a freelance journalist and feature writer, primarily for The Globe and Mail from 1981 to 1989 and the Toronto Star from 1989 to 1999 and sporadically since then, and maintained a blog.
 He was Parliamentary correspondent for the Law Times from 1994 until 2006.
 He also wrote for the InterPress Service, the United Nations-sponsored news and feature service.
 By the late 1990s, he had branched out from newspaper freelance work to book and magazine writing.
 He won a 1999 National Magazine Award gold award for his Ottawa City Magazine article, "The System That Killed Santa" and the Ontario Community Newspaper Association's award for 2007 Columnist of the Year for his work in the Ottawa City Journal.

 From 2006 to 2009, Bourrie was a lecturer at Concordia University teaching journalism and media studies.
 Bourrie became a contract lecturer in Carleton University's history department and the University of Ottawa's Canadian studies department.
 He was also a member of Canada's Parliamentary Press Gallery and an expert and author on propaganda and censorship.

-In a 2012 article, Bourrie stated that the Chinese government-owned Xinhua News Agency asked him to collect information on the Dalai Lama by exploiting his journalistic access to the Parliament of Canada.
-Bourrie stated that he was asked to write for Xinhua in 2009 and sought advice from the Canadian Security Intelligence Service (CSIS), but was ignored.
-Bourrie stated that the request for information about the Dalai Lama caused him to refuse to continue to write articles for Xinhua.
+From approximately 2010 through April 2012, Bourrie wrote for Xinhua News Agency, an agency of the government of the People's Republic of China.
+Bourrie stated in August 2012 that Xinhua had asked him to collect information on the Dalai Lama by exploiting his journalistic access to the Parliament of Canada, leading Bourrie to resign from his position at Xinhua.

 In 2021, Bourrie was the lawyer retained by Ottawa Life Magazine to defend against a defamation lawsuit filed by then Ottawa Police Service chief Peter Sloly.
 Sloly alleged that an article published by the magazine falsely and maliciously painted him as mismanaging misogyny problems within the force.